-This SIG is intended for beginners with little or no previous experience of woodturning.
+This SIG is designed for beginners with little or no previous experience of woodturning.
+Classes are up to 10 students so you will learn as a group.
 If you are an experienced turner but are new to the Guild, please contact the SIG Coordinator.

-The purpose of the SIG is to teach basic turning skills and the safe use of tools, the wood lathe and turning equipment.
-Participants will also need to complete a short written test on safety to obtain accreditation.
+The SIG teaches basic turning skills and the safe use of tools, the wood lathe and turning equipment.
+Students need to complete a short written test on safety to obtain accreditation.
 Once accredited, members will leave this SIG and join the regular turning SIGs to further develop their skills.
 See the Guild calendar for information on these SIGs.

-The format of this SIG is to provide an explanation of a tool or turning technique, a short demonstration by an instructor and the opportunity for students to apply the new skill and make a simple item such as a spindle project like a mallet, a small cross grain bowl and an end grain hollowing piece like a pencil pot.
-This will be made under the guidance of an experienced instructor.
+The format of this SIG is to provide an explanation of a tool or turning technique, a short demonstration by an instructor and the opportunity for students to apply the new skill and make a simple item such as a spindle project like a mallet, a small cross-grain bowl and an end-grain hollowing piece like a pencil pot.
+This will be made under the guidance of experienced instructors.

-We allow 2 full days over a nominated weekend to complete the project checklist, pass the written test and obtain accreditation on the wood lathe.
-The sessions aim to be relaxed and enjoyable.
-We try to be as flexible as possible in catering for individual learning differences.
+The ITSIG takes place over 2 full days (9am to 4pm) over a nominated weekend to complete the projects, do the written test and obtain accreditation on the wood lathe.
+The sessions aim to be as relaxed and enjoyable as possible.

-The Guild will provide tools, wood and instruction at no extra cost to you.
+The Guild will provide tools, wood and instruction.
 You can use your own turning tools if you wish.
+You will need to pay a modest materials fee to cover wood and abrasives used during the ITSIG.

-Please wear relatively close-woven, high-necked tops (for example, a football jersey, tracksuit top or turning smock) to avoid the discomfort of wood shavings getting under your clothes.
+Please wear a close-woven, high-necked top to avoid the discomfort of wood shavings getting under your clothes.

 Protective high-impact face shields will be provided by the Guild, but you are welcome to bring your own.
 If you wear glasses, they should have standard shatterproof lenses.